staffanm/layeredconfig/docs/usage.rst

    .. literalinclude:: examples/myapp.ini

-The :py:class:`~layeredconfig.Environment` uses environment variables as the source of settings.
+The :py:class:`~layeredconfig.Environment` source uses environment variables as settings.
 Since the entire environment is not suitable to use as a configuration, use of this source requires that a ``prefix`` is given.
-Only environment variables starting with this prefix is used.
+Only environment variables starting with this prefix are used.
 Furthermore, since the name of environment variable typically uses uppercase, they are by default lowercased by this source.
 This means that, in this example, the value of the environmentvariable ``MYAPP_HOME`` will be available as the configuration setting ``home``.

 .. literalinclude:: examples/usage.py
   :start-after: # begin environment